-Let’s face it: As much as we hype up the holidays, November and December can be super stressful times.
+Let’s face it: As much as we hype up the holidays, they can make for a super stressful time of year.
 Maybe the overly packed schedule just feels like too much.
 Perhaps the thought of gathering with family makes you want to curl up in your bed and not leave.
 Whatever’s contributing to your overwhelm, taking proactive steps to protect your emotional well-being is more important than ever this time of year.

 Looking for some practical ways to take care of yourself?
 Here are 12 simple-but-impactful ways to boost your mental health around the holidays, according to experts and people who’ve been through it themselves.

 Lots of times, unnecessary stress stems from making choices that don’t actually align with what you care about.
 Pay attention to what you’re dreading this holiday season and make an effort to cut out events, activities, and mindsets that don’t serve you (especially if they’re blatantly tough for your mental health).
 “I never want to drag my family to an event or activity just because it’s the ‘thing to do’ or because someone else thought we should be there,” says Rebekah, a copywriter and stay-at-home mom.
 “We all deserve to rest during the holidays, to feel un-obligated, and to have the opportunity and space to do things that bring us joy.”

 If the holidays are a particularly hard time of year for you, plan some emotional support ahead of time.
 Joseph DeVasto, program support staff lead at The Ohana Addiction Treatment Center, suggests reaching out to your support system ahead of the holiday and letting them know you may need some extra care this time of year—text check-ins, calls, whatever feels good.
 It’s easy to isolate when you’re feeling low, but letting others know how you feel can provide a lifeline when you’re struggling.